 You might think of contactless business as a net negative because you cannot present your product or service to companies in person.
 Still, you can use contactless marketing to create immersive experiences for potential customers.

 Incorporating AR or VR into your websites or, even better, presenting your products in website-like business proposals will allow you to showcase your product’s capabilities and give your customers an option to sign and pay online.
+A good proposal template makes all the difference.

 A proposal becomes more than just a proposal or a presentation; instead, it offers your prospects an opportunity to select products and services they like and close the deal online.